slcorp/RTView-JavaScript/README.md

 ```
 node simple-example
 ```
-This program can easily be modified to bring in user-specific data to your own application.
+This program can easily be modified to bring in custom data specific to your application.
-Note that the package makes use of a Node package containing utility functions for communicating with RTView.
-The 'rtview-utils' package is referenced in the package.json file and is loaded automatically as part of the npm install.
+Note that this example makes use of a node package containing utility functions for communicating with RTView.
+This 'rtview-utils' package is referenced in the package.json file and is loaded automatically as part of the npm install.
 Documentation for the RTView package can be found at:
 ```
 https://www.npmjs.com/package/rtview-utils
 ```